gustavodido/gustavodido.github.io/index.md

 ### Feedback

-I really appreciate if you could share feedbacks with me, it is a very important tool for our personal and professional growth.
-If you are not comfortable with that, try to tell me, so I can understand what I can change in order to make the environment more secure for you to share.
+I appreciate it if you could share feedbacks with me, it is a very important tool for our personal and professional growth.
+If you are not comfortable with that, try to tell me, so I can understand what I can change to make the environment more secure for you to share.

 If you have any feedback, please send it to my personal [email](mailto:gustavo.di.domenico@gmail.com).